jhumelsine/jhumelsine.github.io/_posts/2024-04-02-interpreter-design-pattern-grammars.md

 Children learn grammar in school.
 When I was in elementary school, we learned common English sentence grammars such as __Noun-Verb-Noun__ as in _John likes pizza_.
 As we progressed, we learned more grammar rules and parts of speech, such as prepositions, prepositional phrases, subordinate clauses, infinitives, gerunds, active/passive voice, etc.

-We implicitly understood these grammar rules and parts of speech, mostly by ear, but in the classroom, we were learning the formal grammar.
+We implicitly understood these grammar rules and parts of speech, mostly by ear, but in the classroom, we were learning formal grammar.

 Sometimes we never learned formal grammar rules.
 For example, all native English speakers would choose _big blue marble_ rather than _blue big marble_ in a phrase.
 If asked why, they would probably say that the first one sounds better.